-User interface (UI) design is an expensive, complex, and time consuming process usually driven by documented style

-GECCO '07, July 7-11, 2007, London, England, United Kingdom.
-Copyright 2007 ACM 978-1-59593-697-4/07/0007 ...\$5.00. guidelines and design principles.
-Many of these guidelines and design principles are difficult to translate into code, and good UI design is driven in large part by human aesthetics in their look and feel.
+User interface (UI) design is an expensive, complex, and time consuming process usually driven by documented style guidelines and design principles.
+However many of these guidelines and design principles are difficult to translate into code and good UI design is driven in large part by human aesthetics in their look and feel.
 Furthermore, "very little knowledge in design generalizes beyond specific case studies" [13].
 Thus UI designers tend to be guided both by objective measures gleaned from UI style guidelines and design principles, and by subjective measures such as the "look" and "feel" of an interface.
 Our interactive genetic algorithm combines both measures in its fitness function and allows the UI designer to simply and efficiently explore the space of UI designs.

 Interactive genetic algorithms (IGAs) differ from GAs in that objective fitness evaluation is replaced with user evaluation.
 As such, they can incorporate intuition, emotion, and domain knowledge from the user.
-However, GAs tend to rely on the use of large population sizes running for hundreds of generations to achieve satisfactory results [7].
+However, GAs usually rely on the use of large population sizes running for hundreds of generations to achieve satisfactory results [8].
 Such computational dedication cannot be expected from the user due to psychological and physical fatigue.
 Thus, although the use of IGAs presents us with a powerful tool with which to incorporate subjective evaluation into the GA process, how best and effectively to incorporate user input remains a significant research challenge [12].

 Our work differs in that we use both a computable fitness criterion and user evaluation to compose a combined fitness.
 We encode user interfaces as individuals in an IGA, and run over a number of generations to help explore the space of UI designs.
 Periodically, the UI designer sees the phenotypes (the UIs) corresponding to a small subset of the population and picks two - the best and worst looking interfaces.
-Empirical observations tell us that we should not display more than ten items to be judged by a user [10], but the composition of the subset displayed for user evaluation creates rich dynamics that affect the convergence behavior of the population in the IGA.
+Empirical observations tell us that we should not display more than ten items to be judged by a user [11] but the composition of the subset displayed for user evaluation creates rich dynamics that affect the convergence behavior of the population in the genetic algorithm.
 We address two issues that affect convergence behavior.
 First, should we show the user the top ten individuals in the population, a mixture of the ten best and worst individuals in the population, or display a random set of ten individuals in the population?
 Second, how often do we need to ask the user for feedback?
 Results show that displaying the top ten individuals results in faster convergence and better interfaces.
-In addition, we show that asking for user input frequently (every generation) results in the most effective user bias, while asking for user input less frequently (values of t > 10) introduces noise into the fitness evaluation, degrading the effectiveness of the user bias in the evolution of UIs.
+In addition, we show that we can use genetic algorithm theory to choose the correct value for "t," the number of generations between displaying the chosen individuals to the user and asking for their evaluation.

-The remainder of this paper is organized as follows.
-Sec-
+The remainder of this paper is organized as follows: Sec-